Eschatologue/CM_wiki/docs/character-creation/feat/deprecated/feat-4th-level.md

 - **Halt**

-    When you hit a creature with an :rsc-reaction: **Opportunity Attack**, the creature’s Speed becomes 0 for the rest of the turn.
+    When you hit a creature with an :rsc-reaction: **Opportunity Attack**, the creature's Speed becomes 0 for the rest of the turn.

 ### Sharpshooter